Loops

 Here are some interesting looping techniques (involving starting with some number and repeating some process on it over and over again) that you might want to try out:

+This first activity was devised by Stanislav Ulam.
 Start with any number you like and follow the following rules:

-For example, Start with 10.
+For example, start with 10.
 It's even, so divide by two.
 That gives you 5.
-It's odd, so multiply it by 3 and add 1: ( 5 × 3) + 1 = 16.
+It's odd, so multiply it by 3 and add 1: (5 × 3) + 1 = 16.
 16 is even, so take half and get 8.
 Half again gives you 4.
 Half again gets you to 2, and half again gives you 1.
 Since 1 is odd, multiply by 3 and add 1 to get 4.
 Half of 4 gives you 2, and half of that gets you back to 1.
 You're in a loop now and will be forever if you keep at it.

 Here's another example, using 33.
 You may want to try it yourself to verify that you get the following: 33, 100, 50, 25, 76, 38, 19, 58, 29, 88, 44, 22, 11, 34, 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1, 4, 2, 1, ...